-Suppose Mr. Rahul has an individual PAN and files his returns based on his Income.
+Suppose Mr Rahul has an individual PAN and files his returns based on his Income.
 Along with this, once he gets married, he can create a distinct entity called Rahul HUF, which can include his wife and his kids.
-The head of the family or the senior most person i.e. Rahul (in this case) is called the “Karta”.
-Everyone who forms part of the HUF is called as the “Member of HUF”.
+The head of the family or the senior-most person i.e. Rahul (in this case) is called the “Karta”.
+Everyone who forms part of the HUF is called a “Member of HUF”.
 Male members of the HUF are designated as “Coparceners”.
-A coparcener can demand partition of the HUF.
+A coparcener can demand a partition of the HUF.
 HUF can only be taxed as a separate entity if it consists of at least 2 coparceners.

-From Income-tax perspective, HUF is taxed similar to individual however the only difference is a PPF(Public Provident Fund) account cannot be opened in the name of HUF.
-As a taxable entity, HUF can be used as tool for tax planning.
-Slab rates applicable to individual are also applicable to HUF too.
+From an Income-tax perspective, HUF is taxed similar to individuals however the only difference is a PPF(Public Provident Fund) account cannot be opened in the name of HUF.
+As a taxable entity, HUF can be used as a tool for tax planning.
+Slab rates applicable to individuals are also applicable to HUF too.

-If you have any query regarding this topic write to us at firstname.lastname@example.org or raise a ticket using myITreturn mobile app.
+If you have any queries regarding this topic write to us at firstname.lastname@example.org or raise a ticket using the myITreturn mobile app.

 Please sign in to leave a comment.